 - If you are playing with an established group of people that you know, you’ll want to ask them for the site and/or app that they use

-- If you are going to play alone or by inviting your friends and/or family, you want to research different sites to find what you’re looking for.
+- If you are going to play alone or invite your friends and/or family, you want to research different sites to find what you’re looking for.

 - The next step would be joining or creating your own league.
 A league is a set of people who would be playing against you for the championship.
 You might want to invite your friends or your relatives at this point.

-- After completing your league, the building of teams begins.
-Selecting real NFL players for everyone’s team is called “The Draft.”
+- After completing your league, the drafting of players begins.
+Each league is given a draft time.
+If you don’t show up, the computer will draft players for you.
 When in a league with friends, in-person Draft Parties are fun.
 Online groups take turns choosing players using various methods virtually.
 If you’ve played before, tell us in the comments below how you prefer to choose teams.

 - You’ll be matched against different opponents in your league each week.